Tongva: Gabrieleño

 The Spanish referred to the Indigenous peoples surrounding Mission San Gabriel as the Gabrieleño.
 This was not their autonym, or their name for themselves.
 Because of historical uses, the term is part of every official tribe's name in this area, spelled either as "Gabrieleño" or "Gabrielino".

-Because tribal groups have disagreed about appropriate use of the term Tongva, they have adopted Gabrieleño as a mediating term.
+Because tribal groups have disagreed about the appropriate use of the term Tongva, they have adopted Gabrieleño as a mediating term.
 For example, when Debra Martin, a city council member from Pomona, led a project in 2017 to dedicate wooden statues in local Ganesha Park to the Indigenous people of the area, they disagreed over which name, Tongva or Kizh, should be used on the dedication plaque.
 Tribal officials tentatively agreed to use the term Gabrieleño.

-The Act of September 21, 1968, introduced this concept of the affiliation of an applicant's ancestors in order to exclude certain individuals from receiving a share of the award to the "Indians of California" who chose to receive a share of any awards to certain tribes in California that had splintered off from the generic group.
+The Act of September 21, 1968, introduced this concept of the affiliation of an applicant's ancestors to exclude certain individuals from receiving a share of the award to the "Indians of California" who chose to receive a share of any awards to certain tribes in California that had splintered off from the generic group.
 The members or ancestors of the petitioning group were not affected by the exclusion in the Act.
-Individuals with lineal or collateral descent from an Indian tribe who resided in California in 1852, would, if not excluded by the provisions of the Act of 1968, remain on the list of the "Indians of California".
-To comply with the Act, the Secretary of Interior would have to collect information about the group affiliation of an applicant's Indian ancestors.
+Individuals with lineal or collateral descent from an Indian tribe who resided in California in 1852 would, if not excluded by the provisions of the Act of 1968, remain on the list of the "Indians of California".
+To comply with the Act, the Secretary of the Interior would have to collect information about the group affiliation of an applicant's Indian ancestors.
 That information would be used to identify applicants who could share in another award.
 The group affiliation of an applicant's ancestors was thus a basis for exclusion from, but not a requirement for inclusion on, the judgment roll.
 The act of 1968 stated that the Secretary of the Interior would distribute an equal share of the award to the individuals on the judgment roll "regardless of group affiliation".